 The relevant 2021 social media KPIs include:

 - Contacts made by networking

 - Abandon rate

 - Customer satisfaction

-- Landing Page conversion rate
+- Landing page conversion rate

-Everyone knows that pictures catch the audience’s attention.
-But as we already mentioned video content is more powerful.
-This kind of medium is a perfect way to tell a story about your brand or product.
+Videos can be a perfect way to tell a story about your brand or product.
 It helps with inviting the user to relive the experience.

-Moreover, if the video is interesting and sends some kind of message, it will get more shares and engagement on the platform and may become viral.
-51% of marketers claim that video marketing is getting the best ROI among all other types of marketing on social media.
+Moreover, if the video is interesting and sends some kind of message, it will get more shares and engagement on the platform, and may even go viral.

 - Decide on the target group